-The Company leases facilities for office, research and development and manufacturing facilities in mainland China, Hong Kong, Taiwan, and the United States.
-Lease terms vary based on the nature of operations and the market dynamics, however, all leased facilities are classified as operating leases with remaining lease terms between one and seven years.
+The Company leases facilities for its offices, research and development center, and manufacturing facilities in mainland China, Hong Kong, Taiwan, and the United States.
+Lease terms vary based on the nature of operations and market dynamics; however, all leased facilities are classified as operating leases with remaining lease terms between one and seven years.

-Total lease expense related to short-term leases was insignificant for the years ended December 31, 2019, 2020 and 2021.
+The following table presents operating lease costs (in thousands).
+Total lease expense related to short-term leases was insignificant for those periods presented.